Cranston, Iowa

-Cranston was an unincorporated community in Muscatine County, Iowa, United States.
+Cranston is an unincorporated community in Muscatine County, Iowa, United States.

+Geography

+Cranston is located near the junction of Cranston Road and 250th Street, in Orono Township.

 History

 Cranston was a stop on the Milwaukee Road, which was removed in 1982, although little remains of the community today.
 Cranston's population was 42 in 1925.
+The population was 53 in 1940.

 There are thirteen houses remaining in Cranston.
 The Cranston graveyard, containing predominantly Protestant graves, is a half mile east of the town.

 Education

 Cranston residents are zoned to schools of the Louisa–Muscatine Community School District.